rtanglao/rt-mbp14inch-making-it-work/README.md

 ## 2023-09-11
 * 1\. installed emacs https://www.rubyonmac.dev/
 * 2\. installed Atkinson hyperlegible font as per mike hoye: https://exple.tive.org/blarg/2023/03/02/price-and-performance/
+* 3\. installed imagemagick 7.1 using `brew` which still doesn't have a `pango` delegate.
+When I have time I will compile my own that has a `pango` delegate.
 ## 2023-09-08
 * 1\. unboxing - it turns on when you open the lid?!?
 * 2\. `brew install frum`